 Once you have signed your lease agreement, you would not really have many ways out anymore.
 All you would be able to do is deal with the contract rather painfully in a financial sense.
 Now, no business is deserving of such stress.
 You are leasing a copier for a better workflow, not an additional work burden.
 Let that sink in.

 Copiers are not just simple operating machines for your business.
 They are complicated devices that may or may not easily break on the hands of normal office employees.
 In having that said, it is then just reasonable to make sure your lease offers a warranty.
 Some dealers may not have this, and that is what exactly you have to check.
 If you think you are stable enough to deal with a no-warranty lease, never mind checking.
 Still, if you are not much of an expert with machines like many of us, please keep this in mind.

-If you are in Atlanta and you are looking for a Copier in Atlanta for your business, you may contact Clear Choice Technical Services in Atlanta.
+If you are in Atlanta and you are looking to buy a copier for your business, you may contact Clear Choice Technical Services in Atlanta.
 You can ask about Copier Leasing Services in Atlanta, Copier rental services in Atlanta, and Copier Repair in Atlanta.